datamacgyver/ds-process/2_exploration_phase/README.md

 theory) you really just need to understand the strengths, weaknesses and assumptions in play.

+## How Long?
+An iteration should take 2-3 weeks, ending with a checkin.

 ## Stages
 1. [Exploration](1_exploration.md) - Explore both the data and solution space.
 2. [Review](2_review.md) - Review the outputs of the above.
 See also [Questions to Ask](questions_to_ask_exploration.md)